 Programming Prerequisite: Class demos will use Python.
 Class assignments will require Python or comparable platform, such as R, Matlab or Julia.
-So you don't know how to program in one of these you will need to have enough experience with a programming language to pick up Python reasonably quickly.
+Otherwise, you will need to have enough experience with a programming language to pick up Python reasonably quickly.
+In particular, we will use a significant amount of Keras along with standard numerical and plotting packages (Numpy, Scipy, and Matplotlib).